chef/automate/components/automate-chef-io/content/docs/ldap.md

 ## Microsoft Active Directory

 Microsoft Active Directory (MSAD) is a type of directory server that supports LDAP.
 Chef Automate comes with a default LDAP configuration for MSAD.
-The Chef Automate default MSAD configuration is a minimal configuration for standard MSAD systems which you can extend by overriding default values and using additional configuration options.
+The Chef Automate default MSAD configuration is a minimal configuration for standard MSAD systems, which you can extend by overriding default values and using additional configuration options.
 Chef Automate's default configuration for Microsoft AD is specific to LDAP.
 To configure Microsoft AD using SAML, see the [SAML documentation]({{< relref "saml.md" >}}).